stomita/sformula/README.md

 - [x] TEXT
 - [ ] VALUE
 - [ ] CASESAFEID
-- [ ] INCLUDES
+- [ ] ~~BR~~ *(will not be supported)*
 - [ ] ~~GETSESSIONID~~ *(will not be supported)*
 - [ ] ~~HYPERLINK~~ *(will not be supported)*
 - [ ] ~~IMAGE~~ *(will not be supported)*

+### Other Functions

+- [ ] CURRENCYRATE

 ## Limitations

 Salesforce formula is "case-insensitive".
 For example, when `IF(Field01__c > Field02__c, Owner.LastName, "-")` is valid `if(FIELD01__c > field02__c, owner.lastName, "-")` is also a valid formula and yields same result.

-For implementation reason, sformula treat formula as "case-sensitive", which always requires functions to be written in UPPERCASE chars, fields to be written as same as which is defined in the API reference name.
+For implementation reason, sformula treats formula as "case-sensitive", which always requires functions to be written in UPPERCASE chars, fields to be written as same as which is defined in the API reference name.